Dullone/chess/README.md

-# chess
+#Chess
 The game of chess

 Implements
-  Custom iterators
+  * Custom iterators
-  class structures with inheritence respec tests
+  * class structures with inheritence
+  * respec tests